Varat7v2/DATASET-ONLINE-DOWNLOADER/README.md

 Following steps need to be followd to download images abiding within peripehery of this project.

 ###### Step 1: Prepare appropriated keywords in a separate text file according to classname.
 For instance, for classes dog and cat, two keywords files like dog.txt and cat.txt need to be prepared.
+For example you can refer to this [folder](https://github.com/Varat7v2/online-dataset-maker/tree/master/keywords/pet_detection).
+Only major and minor text files need to be manually prepared while the resulting csv file will be created by running the script as shown in Step 2

 ###### Step 2: Create sub-keywords from major keywords along with prefixes and postfixes if available
 ```